drone/drone-plugin-index/content/drone-plugins/drone-docker/index.md

 auth
 : auth token for the registry

+dry-run
+: boolean if the docker image should be pushed at the end

 context
 : the context path to use, defaults to root of the git repo